Here's an example. Also see the image below.

 End Sub

 The above code works when you enter some value in the cell A2 or Cells(2,1).
 If the value is eraser, it creates a shape (a Point Star shape) dynamically at a specified location.
-I have specified the shapes properties such as the location left and top, along with the width and height.
+I have specified the shapes properties such as the location "left" and "top", along with the "width" and "height".

-You can choose a particular type of shape or different types of shapes from a list of shapes.
+You can choose a particular type of shape or different types of shapes from a list of "pre-defined" shapes.

 In-addition, I am using the ShapeStyle property to define a style for the shape.
 In-fact you can choose a style from an array of styles.